 During the period 10 December 1943 to 6 Febuary 1944 the Bn conducted extensive training in fixed and floating bailey bridges, tread way bridges, and foot bridges on the Thames River at Hallingfor and with the heavy Pontoon bridge at Stroud.
 This was accomplished by sending one company at a time to these sites for a period of four to seven days where they constructed each type bridge once in the daylight and thereafter at night under very difficult weather and terrain conditions.
 The company’s remaining in bivouac conducted training on dry land with the special Bailey and fixed Timber Bridge sets procured from Army in addition to the regular garrison type training.

-(Edit: Joseph Fumagalli was Killed in Action, read more about him here)
+(Edit: Joseph Fumagalli was Killed in Action, read more here)

 During the period 7 to 27 February 1944 the Bn went through a similar bridge training period at site on the southern coast near Wykes Regis.
 Here each company spent an average of four days constructing the floating tread way bridge under the most adverse conditions of tide, terrain, and weather.
 At the completion of this training everyone felt they could construct the tread way bridge under any possible conditions.
 The preparation of the Wykes Regis site was a very difficult task.
 This work was done by Capt.
 Rarick, Lt.
 Lindstrom, and the reconnaissance platoon of Hq Co.
 It was necessary to lease the area and the quarters from the British, to clear and existing beach defense minefield, construct a road to the building site and prepare the building site.